 Fair or unfair, the rules of success are clearly changing.

-I’m a professional investor, analyst, fund manager, and world traveler.
+I’m a professional investor, analyst, and world traveler.

 I’m also a high-school dropout.